Bachelor of Arts in Management & Accounting

 - qualify for the CPA exam with accounting courses only; or

-- complete your MBA as you earn the credits needed to take the CPA exam (ask your adviser how).
+- complete your MBA as you earn the credits needed to take the CPA exam (ask your advisor how).

 |Class Format||Evening, six-week courses (occasional Saturdays)|